rienthuang/oproute/README.md

 # OpRoute

-This project is deployed on Google Cloud Platform Compute Engine and can be accessed via https://oproute-139c5.web.app/
+This project is deployed on Google Cloud Platform Cloud Storage Bucket and can be accessed via http://oproute-server.et.r.appspot.com.
+Please ensure you access the link without https.

-The backend server is currently not hosted as I am still looking for a free hosting service.
-As such, you will face errors plotting the routes between places.
+The backend server is currently hosted on Google Cloud Platform Compute Engine.
+The server will be down at times as I've yet to optimise it to be always free.

+The backend server does not have an SSL certificate and there is no intention to get one as it will bring up the cost of running it.

 ## Build